Conquer Every Corner with 360 Digital Marketing Services

 Social engineering exploits human psychology to gain access to personal information.
 Hackers often pretend to be trustworthy individuals or organizations to manipulate users emotionally and psychologically, leading them to make errors that compromise their security.

 There are several types of Facebook scams that cybercriminals use as tactics to hack accounts or gain unauthorized access.
-Here are some common methods they employ:
+Here are some common methods they apply:

 The following examples is from Facebook Messenger which i recently got it on my couple of client pages.